Harris offers Americans a chance to turn the page on Trump era on election eve – without mentioning his name

 (CNN) — Her message has been consistent, but Kamala Harris has in the closing days of the presidential race dropped two notable words from her stump speech: Donald Trump.

-The former president’s name was again absent from the vice president’s speech on Monday night in Pittsburgh, where she again promised voters a clean break from the discord of the Trump era in American politics.
-It was a notable switch in rhetoric for the vice president, who had mentioned Trump’s name so often in previous versions of her stump speech that the Republican’s campaign had put together a video compilation of Harris saying “Donald Trump” that he often played at rallies.
+The former president’s name was again absent from the vice president’s speeches on Monday night in Philadelphia and Pittsburgh, where she promised voters a clean break from the discord of the Trump era in American politics.

+“America is ready for a fresh start,” Harris said.
+“Ready for a new way forward where we see our fellow American, not as an enemy, but as a neighbor.”

-That promise has been threaded through her campaign, usually implied but increasingly delivered in explicit terms.
-Supporters gathered at the Carrie Blast Furnaces, a former home to US Steel, sounded ready to take her up on the offer.
-It was one of the driving forces of her convention speech this summer in Chicago and at the Ellipse in Washington, DC, last week, where she delivered one of about a dozen closing arguments – most of them in battleground states – over the last few days of the campaign.
+The promise of a “new generation of leadership” has been threaded throughout her campaign, usually implied but, as Election Day neared, delivered in increasingly explicit terms.
+Supporters gathered earlier in the night at the Carrie Blast Furnaces, a former home to US Steel, sounded ready to take her up on the offer.
+It was one of the driving forces of her convention speech this summer in Chicago and at the Ellipse in Washington, DC, last week, where she delivered one of about a dozen closing arguments – most of them in battleground states – in the final throes of the campaign.

 “It can be easy to forget a simple truth,” Harris said in Washington.
 “It doesn’t have to be this way.”